YangXiaozhou/CNN-COVID-19-classification-using-chest-CT-scan/README.md

-**Please leave feedback for me by creating a new issue or my email!**
+**Please leave feedback for me by creating a new issue or through my email!**

 # CNN-COVID-19-classification-using-chest-CT-scan
 COVID-19 classification based on chest CT scan using convolutional neural network